Closed-Cell Foam Between Studs Is a Waste

 Energy Nerd: What really matters is the R-value of the whole wall, not just that of the insulation.

 Open-cell spray foam has an R-value of about R-3.7 per inch, while closed-cell spray foam has an R-value that may be as high as R-6.5 per inch.
 If you want to install spray foam in a stud wall, and price is no object, then it would seem to make sense to specify closed-cell spray foam, right?
 Well, not necessarily.
+Both walls are affected by thermal bridging — the loss of heat through the wood framing — but there’s more to it than that.

 What really matters is the R-value of the whole wall, not just that of the insulation.
-There isn’t much difference in whole-wall R-value between a wall insulated with open-cell spray foam and one insulated with closed-cell spray foam.
+There isn’t much difference in the whole-wall R-value between a wall insulated with open-cell spray foam and one insulated with closed-cell spray foam.

 To calculate the whole-wall R-value of a wall, we have to divide it into areas, each with distinct R-values.
 For example, a 2×4 wall without any windows can be divided into two areas: insulated stud bays and wood framing.
 A typical wood-framed wall has a “framing factor” of 25%.
 That means that about 25% of the wall area consists of studs, plates, and headers.
 The remaining 75% of the wall consists of either stud bays filled with insulation or openings for windows or doors.